Business Training Works offers 20 onsite business writing workshops.

 Step Seven: Communicate Your Goals for the Program

-It’s one thing for people who don’t write as part of their job responsibilities to question why they must take part a writing workshop.
+It’s one thing for people who don’t write as part of their job responsibilities to question why they must take part in a writing workshop.
 It’s another for those who should attend the course not to know the expected outcome.
 Over the years, we’ve learned the importance of communicating a program’s goals at the time of registration.

 Step Eight: Remove Distractions